btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 lrwxrwxrwx 1 root root 0 Aug  8 20:57 mnt -> mnt:[4026533227]
 ```

-As this is starting to get fairly long, this is a good point to stop and continue in [On Unsharing Namespaces, Part Two] where we'll cover the `net` and `user` namespaces..
+As this is starting to get fairly long, I will stop rambling on and continue in [On Unsharing Namespaces, Part Two] where we'll cover the `net` and `user` namespaces.

 ## Summary